puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_scope.markdown

     include scope_example
 {% endhighlight %}

-In this example, `/tmp/example` would be a directory owned by the `puppet` user, and would combine the defaults from top and local scope.
+In this example, `/tmp/example` would be a directory owned by the `puppet` user and would combine the defaults from top and local scope.

 More Details
 -----